just3ws/phalanx/README.md

-# panoplia
+# phalanx

 Arm yourself for battle with spades and clubs and shields against your opponent.

-Panoplia is a head-to-head combat card game for two or more players utilizing a standard card deck.
+Phalanx is a head-to-head combat card game for two or more players utilizing a standard card deck.

 ```
 ╭───╮ ╭───╮ ╭───╮ ╭───╮